holderbaum-io/think-about-website/pages/blog/10-reasons.md

 tweet: "Many amazing tech conferences are happening in 2019 which makes it difficult to decide which one to attend.
 Here are 10 reasons why you should come to @ThinkAboutConf this year #thinkabout19"
 author_twitter: "@Chrissi_Hldrbm"
 author: Chrissi
-draft: true

 ---

 Many amazing tech conferences are happening in 2019.
-The oversupply can make it difficult to decide which one to attend.
-That is why we came up with **10 simple reasons** for you to [buy a ticket](/en/tickets.html) today.
+The sheer amount can make it difficult to decide which one to attend.
+Here are **10 simple reasons** why you should come to the Think About!
+Conference this year.

 ##1.
 Our Unique Combination of Tracks {#reason1}
 ![Illustration for Reason 1](/assets/images/blog/10-reasons/reason-01.png)